anupam-sy/tf-gcp-training-lab/CONTRIBUTING.md

 ```

 ### Coding Guidelines
-* Try to put comments in your code.
+* Try to put comments in your code, where required.
 * Try to follow DRY (Don't Repeat Yourself) principle.
+* Follow the style guide to write terraform code recommended by terraform.

 ## Report Bugs
 We use GitHub issues to track bugs.
 Report a bug by opening a new issue.